 Provence is perhaps the most iconic region of France outside of the City of Lights.
-Fields of lavender, the flamingoes of Camargue, and the sunny and glamorous shores of the Côte d’Azur – are all a draw for travelers worldwide.
-Whether they are looking for a leisurely holiday of sand and sun, an energetic romp with the rich and famous, or a journey into Greek and Roman antiquity, luxury Provence and French Riviera travel has something for everyone.
+Travelers worldwide come for the fields of lavender, the flamingoes of Camargue, and the sunny and glamorous shores of the Côte d’Azur.
+It promises a leisurely holiday of sand and sun as well as an energetic romp with the rich and famous.
+Alternatively, it can take you on a journey into Greek and Roman antiquity.
+No matter the desire, luxury Provence and French Riviera travel has something for everyone.

 Spanning from the Rhone River to the Mediterranean Sea, Provence and the French Riviera show case a lush a relaxed side of France.
 Indeed, the blend of stunning scenery and distinct southern charm proves inviting.
 In western Provence, travelers will find ancient history, colorful flower markets, and artistic stimulation as Van Gogh himself experienced.
 Along the French Riviera, fresh sea breezes and warm sun inspire a unique branch of the luxury industry.
 Here one can find high-end accommodations, private yacht charters, and stunning Mediterranean views.
 St. Paul de Vence and the Alpilles region may have inspired the likes of Chagall and Cézanne.
 However, the towns of Cannes, Saint-Tropez, and Nice have since eclipsed their regality as the places to see and be seen in the streets and on the sea.